Synthetic Data for software testing

 For this particular challenge, a governmental organisation had to migrate a database containing personal data to a new cloud provider.
 The operation presented a risk as many internal business processes were built on the database.
 The organisation wanted to make sure the operation would run smoothly by using test data to populate the old and the new database and to compare the behaviour of the old and the new system.

-The organisation used our Synthetic Data Engine to ingest and clone their production database containing individual data.
+The organisation used our Enterprise Solution to ingest and clone their production database containing individual data.
 The cloning process generated several points representing non-existing individuals while preserving the statistical properties of the population from the original database.
 They finally injected the synthetic population both in the legacy and the new infrastructure databases and compared the behaviour of the two different software versions.

 Creating realistic data for software testing allowed the organisation to improve their Continuous Integration/Continuous Delivery processes.
 A virtually unlimited flow of realistic data allowed them to define a testbed for more granular tests while complying with data privacy regulations.
 The availability of such a data testbed corresponded to a reduction of incidents occurring with updates and new releases of their software solution.